EigenvoidDev/dbd-user-client/README.md

 DBD User Client is designed for use with the live branch of Dead by Daylight.
 It does not support the Player Test Build (PTB) or any other branches.

 ### Internet Connection Required
-An active internet connection is required.
-The client communicates directly with BHVR's live API endpoints and cannot operate offline.
+The client requires an active internet connection to communicate with Dead by Daylight's live API endpoints.

 ### Steam Location Endpoint Limitation
 The `Get Location` endpoint is not supported when authenticating via Steam.
-This limitation applies only to the Steam platform.

 ### Authentication Token Handling
 For security reasons, authentication tokens are invalidated when the application closes: